Square LEAPS For The Win (NYSE:SQ)

 Conclusion

-Square looks like it is starting to break out of a two year consolidation base, as the market comes to appreciate both the resiliency of Square’s core payment management system and the accelerated adoption of the Cash App.
-I believe Square’s recent market outperformance is likely to continue through the Summer.
-Moreover, I believe Square’s existing higher strike leaps appear to present a significant opportunity to capitalize on the probable move coming in the near-term, and possibly over the next several years.
+Square looks like it is starting to break out of a two-year consolidation base, as the market comes to appreciate both the resiliency of Square's core payment management system and the accelerated adoption of the Cash App.
+I believe Square's recent market outperformance is likely to continue through the summer.
+Moreover, I believe Square's existing higher strike LEAPS appear to present a significant opportunity to capitalize on the probable move coming in the near term, and possibly over the next several years.

 Disclosure: I am/we are long SQ, BTC-USD.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.